 The Audubon Society’s Christmas Bird Count relies on citizen scientists to head out one day between December 14 and January 5 to count and record the birds in their area.
 It’s the longest-running wildlife survey.
 Put it on your calendar for next winter!

 The Great Backyard Bird Count is an easy and fun count available to birders of all ages and experience levels.
 You can complete it in as little as 15 minutes or as long as you want!
-It will be held February 12 to 15, 2021.
+In 2023, the dates are February 17 to 20.